xoxzo/blog.xoxzo.com/content/Announcements/kpremium-lite-en.md

 here we released **Kpremium Lite** that looks up the carrier of the number and send **to only KDDI recipients** as K-premium sending.

-We hope you can well-utilize these options to suit your needs.
+We hope you  well-utilize these options to suit your needs.

 Please feel free to contact us at (help@xoxzo.com) to inquire any further information or